 RIVERFEST 2017 ARTIST-IN-RESIDENCE

-The Riverfest 2017 Artist-In-Residence is James Marshall AKA Dalek!
+The Riverfest 2016 Artist-In-Residence is James Marshall aka Dalek!

-World renown muralist, painter, and street artist James Marshall brings his creative talents to Riverfest 2017, for which he has designed graphics and paint projects that will be seen throughout the festival.
-Dalek will work with the Harvester Arts Fellows to paint a dj booth and series of public use furniture that will be used annually in Ackerman’s Backyard.
+World renowned muralist, painter, designer and street artist, James Marshall aka Dalek is the Riverfest 2017 Artist-in-Residence.
+Marshall has designed graphics and paint projects for the festival, including a DJ booth and series of public-use furniture that will be used annually in Ackerman’s Backyard.

 RIVERFEST 2016 ARTIST-IN-RESIDENCE